GB-IHE/Google-Scholar-Scraper/README.md

 Clone the repository from GitHub.

-Install the required dependencies using pip: pip install requests beautifulsoup4 pandas.
+Install the required dependencies using pip: pip install requests beautifulsoup4 pandas openpyxl.

 Run the program using Python: python scholar_scraper.py.